mjbots/moteus/docs/reference.md

 given factor.
 Integral types are applied as for PWM.
 If unspecified, 1.0 is used.

+#### 0x02c - Fixed current override ####

+Mode: Read/write

+If specified, then the control mode will temporarily be in the "fixed current" mode.
+This is parallel to "fixed voltage" mode, but instead of a fixed voltage, a fixed D axis current is controlled.

+#### 0x02d - Ignore position bounds ####

+Mode: Read/write

+If specified and non-zero, `servopos.position_min` and `servopos.position_max` will be ignore.

 #### 0x030 - Proportional torque ####

 Mode: Read